streamsend-io/confluent-cloud-audit-analyzer/README.md

 This repo provides bash shell scripts that analyze Audit Log entries for your Confluent Cloud organization.
 It runs on MacOS (not on Wondows unfortunately)
 It consists of three shell scripts and a sqlite executable.
+The database is used to generate crosstab reports for audit logs per day.
 The shell scripts are interactive - they require responses.
 No arguments are provided when running the scripts.

 ## Pre-requisites